 The latest Swiss smartwatch is the Hublot Big Bang E, which also runs Google's Wear OS and features a 42mm black ceramic case with a rubber strap.
 It is priced at $5,800.

 Finally, there are the Swiss watchmakers who blend modern technology with their centuries-old craft.
 For example, Frederique Constant has a collection of four hybrid smartwatches falling into the circa-$1,000 sector.
 The collection includes quartz-driven mens and ladies watches, which connect to the company's own smartphone app over Bluetooth to track your activity and sleep.

-Apple Watch Series 4 (GPS, 44mm) - Space Gray Aluminium Case with Black Sport Band
+New Apple Watch Series 6 (GPS, 44mm) - Space Gray Aluminum Case with Black Sport Band